 If their argument is that all broadcasts over the internet belong to them then they should make the website owners pay for a license and not the consumer.

-But if they can get money from the consumer as well as the website owner thats more chi-ching for them and the consumer who thinks he has to pay regardless if they live stream or not because they are brain washed into thinking they must then, they will pay because they would not know what else to do and the TV Licensing people then laugh all the way to the bank.
+But if they can get money from the consumer as well as the website owner that is more chi-ching for them and the consumer who thinks he has to pay regardless if they livestream or not because they are brainwashed into thinking they must then, they will pay because they would not know what else to do and the TV Licensing people then laugh all the way to the bank.

-Why should I pay Amazon for Prime Video to be charged more than double amount by the TV Licensing people also even though I do not live stream?
-Amazon is an American Company so what has that got to do with the British TV?
+Why should I pay Amazon for Prime Video to be charged more than double the amount by the TV Licensing people also even though I do not livestream?
+Amazon is an American Company so what has that got to do with British TV?

-Surely there are jurisdictions on counrty to country viewing tv laws and Britain does not govern the whole wide world.
-So my question is how can Britain dictate for example Amazon Prime Video which is an american streaming channel, where I presume in order to stream Amazon would have already acquired a license to offer the service and with a paid subscription.
-So how does Britain have a say in the broadcasting of a foreign country, when it is over the internet and via satellites which do not belong to Britain.
-I would understand if the live stream was being broadcasted in Britain but if is from abroad how can Britain charge a license fee and if it is for a one time even, for £152.40 and one only viewed as a one off you could go literally watch the event live and get yourself front row tickets for that amount of money.
-Just asking?
+Surely there are jurisdictions on country-to-country viewing TV laws and Britain does not govern the whole wide world.
+So my question is how can Britain dictate for example Amazon Prime Video which is an American streaming channel, where I presume in order to stream Amazon would have already acquired a license to offer the service and with a paid subscription.
+So how does Britain have a say in the broadcasting of a foreign country, when it is over the internet and via satellites which do not belong to Britain?
+I would understand if the live stream was being broadcasted in Britain but if it is from abroad how can Britain charge a license fee if it is for a one-time event, for £152.40 and one only viewed as a one-off you could go literally watch the event live and get yourself front row tickets for that amount of money.
+Just asking.

-I am angry to say the least and like an idiot I have been paying them for the last 10 years even though I might have only watched a handul times worth of viewing at the most 7 days viewing (not live streaming may I add) only on ITV hub, so for say 10 years at a cost of £1,524.00 they have made over £1,524.00 and I have had nothing for that amount of money which I think they should refund me for.
+I am angry, to say the least, and like an idiot, I have been paying them for the last 10 years even though I might have only watched a handful times worth of viewing at the most 7 days (not live streaming may I add) only on ITV hub, so for say 10 years at a cost of £1,524.00 they have made over £1,524.00 and I have had nothing for that amount of money which I think they should refund me for.

 I may take this further, we will just have to see……